Azure-Samples/active-directory-dotnet-native-desktop/README.md

 ### Creating the TodoListClient Project

 1. In the solution, create a new Windows --> WPF Application called TodoListClient.
-2. Add the (stable) Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 1.0.3 (or higher) to the project.
+2. Add the (prerelease) Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 2.7 (or higher) to the project.
-3. Add  assembly references to `System.Net.Http`, `System.Web.Extensions`, and `System.Configuration`.
+3. Add  assembly references to `System.Net.Http`, `System.Web.Extensions`, `System.Security`, and `System.Configuration`.
 4. Add a new class to the project called `TodoItem.cs`.
 Copy the code from the sample project file of same name into this class, completely replacing the code in the file in the new project.
-5. Add a new class to the project called `CacheHelper.cs`.
+5. Add a new class to the project called `FileCache.cs`.
 Copy the code from the sample project file of same name into this class, completely replacing the code in the file in the new project.
-6. Add a new class to the project called `CredManCache.cs`.
-Copy the code from the sample project file of same name into this class, completely replacing the code in the file in the new project.
-7. Copy the markup from `MainWindow.xaml' in the sample project into the file of same name in the new project, completely replacing the markup in the file in the new project.
+6. Copy the markup from `MainWindow.xaml' in the sample project into the file of same name in the new project, completely replacing the markup in the file in the new project.
-8. Copy the code from `MainWindow.xaml.cs` in the sample project into the file of same name in the new project, completely replacing the code in the file in the new project.
+7. Copy the code from `MainWindow.xaml.cs` in the sample project into the file of same name in the new project, completely replacing the code in the file in the new project.
-9. In `app.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, `ida:RedirectUri`, `todo:TodoListResourceId`, and `todo:TodoListBaseAddress` and set them accordingly.
+8. In `app.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, `ida:RedirectUri`, `todo:TodoListResourceId`, and `todo:TodoListBaseAddress` and set them accordingly.
 For the public Azure cloud, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.

 Finally, in the properties of the solution itself, set both projects as startup projects.